SQL Injection

 Out Of Band

 Depends on the DB feature of making some kind of external network call based on the results from an SQL query.
-Is classified by having two different communication channels:
+It is classified by having two different communication channels:

-• One to launch the attack where the SQLi can be done to send a query
+• One is to launch the attack where the SQLi can be done to send a query

 • The other is to gather the results by intercepting responses from a database or another external service